Music in the Southern Highlands

 MILTON PARK, BENDOOLEY ESTATE, CONCERTS II & III (B, D):

-After our talk, we enjoy a scenic drive to the nearby Bendooley Estate, where we will enjoy an evening of gourmet delights and wonderful music.
+Late this afternoon, we enjoy a scenic drive to the nearby Bendooley Estate, where we will enjoy an evening of gourmet delights and wonderful music.
 Bendooley Estate is Paul Berkelouw’s childhood home, and is the place where his father, Leo Berkelouw, built up the family book business that had started as a humble proposition in Holland in the early 1800s.
 For the past forty years, the iconic Book Barn within the estate, has operated successfully as a new, rare, second-hand and antiquarian bookshop, and it is in this atmospheric setting that we enjoy our concert and dinner this evening.

 After the conclusion of the concert, we stay on at Bendooley Estate for a group dinner, along with our musicians from this evening’s concert.
 Following dinner, we return to our hotel.